Clinics We Offer

 The practice operates recall systems to ensure that patients with ongoing medical conditions like diabetes, high blood pressure, or asthma are offered regular supervision.
 The check-ups for these conditions are undertaken in regular surgery appointments by the doctors and some of the practice nurses.
 Many of the checks require blood tests to be taken by the health care assistants about two weeks prior to the review appointment.

-Skin surgery is undertaken in the treatment room at the surgery, usually on a Tuesday morning by Dr. Bathgate.
-Any patients who feel they may benefit from this service are asked to make an appointment with Dr. Bathgate to enable appropriate arrangements to be made.
+Skin surgery is undertaken in the treatment room at the surgery by Anya Grist our Advanced Clinical Practitioner.
+Any patients who feel they may benefit from this service are asked to make an appointment with Anya Grist to enable appropriate arrangements to be made.

 If you feel that you need advice with your sexual health the team are available at the surgery every first Friday of the month.